DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 What DLTER is careful not to claim

-Not an excuse: “that’s my type” isn’t a reason to stay stuck.
+Not an excuse: "that is my type" is not a reason to stay stuck.

 What DLTER is not

 Not a moral ranking.
-There are no “better” types—only different defaults with different tradeoffs.
+There are no better or worse types, only different defaults with different tradeoffs.

 Not astrology.
-It’s not based on birth data, mysticism, or fate narratives.
+It is not based on birth data, mysticism, or fate narratives.

 Not a box.
 You can grow across all axes while still having a recognizable baseline.